nextensio/docs/content/en/Configurations/policies/_index.md

 service - Route Policy
 * a policy for tracing user traffic flows - Trace Policy

-Each policy takes a user ID and the attributes for that user ID as input.
-These attributes are referred to using the "input." prefix to each user attribute name.
-For eg., if there is a single-value user attribute called userRole, it would be referred to as input.userRole within the policy.
-To refer to a multi-value user attribute called userTeam, one would use input.userTeam\[\_\] where \[\_\] refers to any value in userTeam.
+Each policy takes a user ID's attributes as input.
+These attributes are referred to using the "input.user." prefix to each user attribute name.
+For eg., if there is a single-value user attribute called userRole, it would be referred to as input.user.userRole within the policy.
+To refer to amulti-value user attribute called userTeam, one would use input.user.userTeam\[\_\] where \[\_\] refers to any value in userTeam.

 Note: a multi-value attribute cannot be referred to using the syntax for a single-value attribute or vice-versa.